zzzprojects/docs/learnentityframeworkcore.com/pages/model/complex-type.md

 description: Entity Framework Core Complex Type - EF Core 8 New Feature
 canonical: /model/complex-type
 status: Published
-lastmod: 2023-10-24
+lastmod: 2025-07-13
 ---

 # EF Core Complex Type

 EF Core 8 returned the missing [Complex Type](https://github.com/dotnet/efcore/issues/13947) from EF6.
 A complex type looks very similar to [Owned Entity](https://learn.microsoft.com/en-us/ef/core/modeling/owned-entities), allowing a developer to organize properties within an entity.
 One of the most straightforward examples is an `Order` with a `ShippingAddress` and a `BillingAddress`.
-Instead of repeating twice all address properties in the `Order`, we create a complex type `Address` and use it in the `Order`:
+Instead of repeating all address properties twice in the `Order`, we create a complex type `Address` and use it in the `Order`:

 ```csharp
 public class Order